rshcherb/SMLdecluster/README.md

 ## Supervised Machine Learning (SML) declustering: Computer scripts to perform declustering of earthquake catalogs

-The scripts were written for the following publication: R. Shcherbakov, S. Kothari (2025) Earthquake declustering using supervised machine learning, submitted to BSSA.
+The scripts were written for the following publication: R. Shcherbakov, S. Kothari (2025) Earthquake declustering using supervised machine learning, BSSA, accepted.

 ### Directory structure
 **MATLAB/** folder contains the Matlab scripts that perform specific tasks.
 The following subfolderes contain functions: